-Having a plan is a great way to stay motivated and active throughout the winter.
-But sometimes sticking to that plan can do more harm than good.
+Having a plan is a great way to stay motivated to continue jogging in winter.
+However, sometimes sticking to that plan can do more harm than good.
 If you find yourself with a scheduled speed workout or long run on the day of a snow storm – trudging outside to fit in the miles may leave you with an injury or illness.

 Rather than sticking to your schedule without fail, be flexible with your weekly plan.
 Check the weather ahead of time and swap runs around so you are able to run on the warmer, dry days in the daylight.
-If you have to fit in some mileage in the snow, be willing to slow your pace down to successfully conquer the terrain.
+If your only choice is jogging in snow, be willing to slow your pace down to successfully conquer the terrain.

 And if all else fails when the weather is miserable, be willing to fit those speed sessions in on a treadmill to avoid sliding on ice outside.